LanceAlthouse/Personal-Website-v1/README.md

 # Personal Website Version 1.0

 Welcome to the source code repository for the first version of my personal website!
-This project showcases my web development skills, utilizing the React and TailwindCSS frameworks.
+This project showcases my web development skills, utilizing the React and TailwindCSS frameworks. **Feel free to use this as a template or use code from this repository but please credit me by having a link to my website somewhere in your project.**

 ## Introduction